-- coordination with involved and interested agencies; - public input to scoping on the scope of the EIS, which on August 16, 2018, the Town of Huntington released the draft scope for a public review and comment period, which ended Monday, September 17, 2018.
+- public input to scoping on the scope of the EIS, which On August 16, 2018, the Town of Huntington released the draft scope for a public review and comment period, which ended Monday, September 17, 2018.
 During the public comment period on the Draft Scope, residents were encouraged to suggest any additional information pertinent to the project; - the required 30-day minimum public comment period on the Draft Environmental Impact Statement (Draft EIS); and - public hearings, if the lead agency chooses to hold one or more hearings.
 The Town of Huntington published the Draft EIS after the Planning Board, at its August 21, 2019 meeting, scheduled a public hearing on the document for its Wednesday, September 18, 2019 meeting, also setting the public review and comment period to end Friday, October 18, 2019.
-The resolution accepting the Draft EIS for public review was originally set to end the public review period on October 2, but was extended by 16 days to end on October 18, 2019, then further extended to November 4, 2019.
+The resolution accepting the Draft EIS for public review was originally set to end the public review period on October 2, but was extended by 16 days to end on October 18, 2019.
 New York State Environmental Quality Review Act (SEQRA) requires the public hearing to be set at least 15 days after the Draft EIS is accepted; the full public review and comment period must be set to end at least 30 days after acceptance.

-These opportunities increase the likelihood that the project will be consistent with community values."
-The fair and balanced review conducted by the Town has allowed the public and other agencies to provide input into the zoning and land use review process, consistent with zoning laws and Town procedures.
+These opportunities increase the likelihood that the project will be consistent with community values'.40 The fair and balanced review conducted by the Town has allowed the public and other agencies to provide input into the zoning and land use review process, consistent with zoning laws and Town procedures.